Deborah Mills Woodcarving

 Since 1992 I've worked as an artist and artisan, accepting original art commissions and sculpting architectural, ornamental and liturgical designs in a variety of wood.
 I've exhibited at the International Contemporary Furniture Fair, the Architectural Digest Show, The American Craft Council Baltimore Show, and craft galleries across the country.

 I teach traditional woodcarving classes from my Long Island City studio.
-I've also taught classes and workshops at the American Folk Art Museum, Peters Valley Craft Center, 3rd Ward, the Institute of Classical Architecture and Art, and Eastfield Village's Great American Craftsmen workshops.
+I've also taught classes and workshops at the Metropolican Art Museum/Cloisters, the American Folk Art Museum, South Street Seaport Museum, Peters Valley Craft Center, 3rd Ward, the Institute of Classical Architecture and Art, and Eastfield Village's Great American Craftsmen workshops.
 I've appeared with my artwork on the Martha Stewart show.

 Artist Statement: